rluedek/qt-port-synth/README.md

 # qt-port-synth
-A basic synthesizer using PortAudio and Qt5
+A basic polyphonic two oscillators synthesizer using PortAudio, RtMidi and Qt5